-So you’ve walked the streets of Khao San road in Bangkok more times than you dare to count and you’ve explored the Grand palace, Wat Benchamabophit and the floating market.
-You’ve gone for enough Thai massages to balance a year of backpacking and you’ve experienced the best nightlife this city’s got to offer.
+So you’ve walked the streets of Khao San road in Bangkok more times than you dare to count and you’ve explored The Grand Palace, Wat Benchamabophit, and the floating market.
+You’ve gone for enough Thai massages to balance a year of backpacking, chilled on the best beaches, and experienced all the nightlife this city’s got to offer.